suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 information protecting the manifest.
 Firmware updates and secure boot both tend to use sequences of common operations, so the manifest encodes those sequences of operations, rather than declaring the metadata.
-The manifest therefore also serves as a building block of a secure boot mechanism.
+The manifest also serves as a building block for secure boot.

 --- middle